thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 ## Request methods

-A request method is derived from one of the HTTP methods like GET, POST and PUT etc.
+A request method is derived from one of the HTTP methods (also known as HTTP verbs) like GET, POST and PUT etc.

 Route that is defined for the GET method to the root of the app: